Table of Contents

 A better option may be to simply keep some cash back in cash of any sharp falls in price.
 That way you have a core position in gold you don’t sell, but have the chance to buy more at cheaper prices in a panic fall.

-To us gold looks like it is bottoming out currently.
+It’s anybody’s guess as to whether a stock market crash is really just around the corner.
 So rather than waiting for a crash that may not come, now is likely a good time to buy gold.
 Head to the store to see what gold products are available to buy now.